|Title:||Linebackers Coach/Director of High School Relations|

 The Penguins showed steady improvement on the defensive side of the football throughout the 2012 season.
 As a unit, YSU allowed just 95.5 yards rushing per game, the fourth-lowest total in school history.
 The Guins ranked sixth at the FCS level in fewest rushing yards allowed per contest.
 The Penguins allowed just 23 points in the last three games, the lowest total in a three-game stretch since 2003.

-Under defensive coordinator Joe Tresey, the nickel played a huge role for the unit.
+The nickel position played a huge role for the unit.
 Stoops worked with Parnell Taylor, Boatwright and Deionte Williams throughout the season in the role.
 Those three players combined for 41 tackles.

 He also coached team-captain Rich and Travis Williams.
 Williams was second on the squad in tackles with 61 while Rich had a solid campaign in his first year as a starter.
 He finished the campaign with a career-high 17 stops and was selected as a team captain.

 YSU posted a 7-4 overall mark in 2012 highlighted by a 31-17 win at Pittsburgh, the program's first-ever win over a BCS opponent.

 In 2011, he worked with two freshmen to help shore up the YSU defense.
 The Penguins improved in every statistical category from 2010 and Stoops' work with the linebackers was a big part of the turnaround.
 The Penguins went 6-5 in the 2011 season, including a win over top-ranked North Dakota State in November.
 At the three linebacker positions, YSU started three freshmen most of the season.
 Of 33 possible starts, 29 were by freshman and one was by a sophomore during the year.
 Williams was named to the Missouri Valley Football Conference's all-newcomer squad.